 This post may contain affiliate links.

-From the day I first stepped into an office, I’ve wanted to work from home.
+From the day I first stepped into an office, working from home has been a huge goal of mine.
 Over the months and years that I have spent with different employers even the very best days had with the very best co-workers couldn’t outweigh the hope that I could one day work from the comfort of my very own humble abode.

 Last year I made my dream a reality and I have now officially been a self-employed freelancer of architectural drawing for around eighteen months.
-It’s Monday afternoon and I have a list of projects to work on throughout the week.
-It feels like the perfect time to reflect on what I’ve discovered.
+It’s Monday afternoon and I have a diary full of projects to work on.
+Feeling very grateful, it seems like the perfect time to reflect on what I’ve discovered about working from home.
 The good, the bad and the ugly!